Feed Your Natural Beauty: These 5 Nutrients Can Switch On Your Anti-Aging Power

 Have you ever noticed just how lovely a quartz crystal is, or observed the smooth, resilient sheen of a cucumber skin?
 What they both have in common is high concentrations of the mineral silica.
 This trace mineral is required by every single cell in the body.
 It is a necessary component in the creation of collagen peptides, and it is vital for cell hydration.
 In addition, silica has other important roles to play:

-• Clears Cellulite Congestion – Cellulite is caused by the accumulation of waste products in connective tissues, along with low cellular density or elasticity in the connective tissues.
-For most women, cellulite shows up particularly around the thighs and can be a major cause of discomfort both psychologically and emotionally.
+Silica clears Cellulite Congestion – Cellulite is caused by the accumulation of waste products in connective tissues, along with low cellular density or elasticity in connective tissues.
+For most women, cellulite shows up around the thighs and can cause discomfort psychologically and emotionally.

-• Reduces Wrinkles – Cellulite is not the only symptom of low elasticity and low density in the connective tissue cells.
+Reduces Wrinkles – Cellulite is not the only symptom of low elasticity and low density in the connective tissue cells.
 So are wrinkles.
-As wrinkles form, what you are seeing is a loosening of the cell structure and decreased cellular density.
+As wrinkles form, what we see is a loosening of the cell structure and decreasing of cellular density.
 To reverse this, it’s not necessary to go under the knife or inject botulism.
-Adding an essential trace mineral may make the difference.
+Adding an essential trace mineral can make all the difference.

-A word of caution: not all silica supplements are created equal and many are synthesized in a laboratory.
-So look for silica supplements that are colloidal and avoid ones that are artificially created.
+A word of caution: Not all silica supplements are created equal, and some are synthesized in a laboratory.
+So look for silica supplements that are colloidal, and avoid ones that are artificially created.
 Also, while horsetail herb is a good source, it can strain the kidneys.
 Use with caution, avoiding daily intake over a long period of time.

 Conversely, you can easily take silica regularly with most colloidal forms; look for as high a dose as possible.
 The highest dose on the market is 196 mg.
 If silica is one of a number of nutrients in a product formula, then this dose can be lower, because the product is more comprehensive and includes other things that work synergistically.

+Another effective beauty enhancer is collagen.
 Everyone knows that sallow-looking skin can be given a boost with a collagen injection.
-However, you don’t have to inject a needle into your face to get a boost in collagen production for hair, skin, and nails.
-Collagen supplementation is experiencing a surge of interest, especially in the West where the the nutricosmetics industry is growing rapidly.
-The concept and science behind nutricosmetics is that the cosmetic results can come from within the body.
-Not only can you smooth out fine lines and wrinkles, and tighten and tone the skin all over your body, but adding collagen to your diet can help to increase the body and shine in hair, and also strengthen nails.
+However, you don’t have to get a needle in your face to increase collagen production for hair, skin, and nails.
+Supplementing the diet with collagen is a growing trend, especially in the West where the nutricosmetics industry is growing rapidly.
+The concept and science behind nutricosmetics is that great cosmetic results can come from within the body.
+Not only can you smooth out fine lines and wrinkles, and tighten and tone the skin, but adding collagen to your diet can help to increase body and shine in hair, and also strengthen nails.

 In addition to taking the ready-made collagen peptides (from a grass-fed bovine or a marine source), one can add in vitamin C and silica to further stimulate collagen production in the body.

-Other beauty nutrients available separately or in a formula include: B-complex, MSM, L-Cysteine, Zinc, Selenometh-ionine, vitamin C, beta-carotene, and hyaluronic Acid.
+Other anti-aging nutrients available separately or in a formula include: B-complex, MSM, L-Cysteine, Zinc, Selenometh-ionine, vitamin C, beta-carotene, hyaluronic acid, and natural senolytics.

-B-complex: The B-complex is recommended because the B vitamins all work together synergistically.
-Plus, most men and women today are dealing with the high levels of stress and pressure produced by a fast paced lifestyle.
+B-COMPLEX: The B-complex is recommended because the B vitamins all work together synergistically.
+Plus, most men and women today are dealing with the high levels of stress and pressure caused by a fast-paced lifestyle.
 This can lead to B-complex deficiency and cortisol imbalances that affect appearance and mood.
 Look for a supplement containing coenzyme forms of the B-complex vitamins and include B-complex rich foods like bee pollen, royal jelly, raw unpasteurized honey, and red beets.